 DOCTOR's effectiveness stemmed from how it combined these pattern-matching techniques with the structure of therapeutic dialogue.
 Here's how a typical conversation would unfold:

 The program's responses felt natural because they followed the established conventions of therapy, where vague but empathetic responses are not only acceptable but often preferred.
+A good therapist does not rush to interpretation or advice, instead allowing the patient space to explore their own experiences and arrive at their own insights.
+ELIZA's inability to offer substantive interpretations thus became, paradoxically, evidence of good therapeutic practice.
 This alignment between ELIZA's limitations and the therapeutic context created an almost perfect disguise for the program's lack of true understanding.

 Quiz: Understanding ELIZA